Wisdom for the Future – For a Just, Sustainable, and Peaceful Bhutan and the World: Promoting Peace and Stability in Bhutan

 JSW Law will host a few more series leading up to the 11th of November 2025, after that, JSW Law will host this Talk Series once every year on 11th November.

-Wisdom Centre for Justice
+Wisdom Centre for Justice: For Just & Compassionate Justice Sector of Bhutan

 In celebration of the 70th Birth Anniversary of His Majesty the 4th King, to support His Majesty the King’s vision of the Diamond Strategy, JSW Law in collaboration with the Justice Sector, has launched Wisdom Centre for Justice (WCJ).
 WCJ will not only function as the Secretariat Office of the Justice Sector but also play a leading role in facilitating research for justice sector development, and supporting in human resources capacity development of the Justice Sector to support His Majesty’s vision of strengthening democracy, creating an agile and responsive legal system, improving laws and building capable citizenry to serve the nation, its people, and the economy.